PAGET MARSH

 Work on culling invasive exotic species in Paget Marsh was started by Dr Wingate in 1976.
 With the assistance of volunteers from the National Trust, Dr Wingate removed wild guavas, marlberry, Chinese fan palm, pittosporum, and Brazil pepper, and, as space was created, endemic and native species flourished anew.
 Much to his delight, Dr Wingate found that endemic plants which were not growing there in 1976 sprang up at a later date.

-Before the building of the boardwalk, exploring the marsh was not only an extremely muddy experience, it was hazardous to both explorer and nature.
+the marsh was not only an extremely muddy experience, it was hazardous to both explorer and nature.
 A profusion of poison ivy threatened the safety of the explorer, while the explorer's feet inflicted damage on the species to be found underfoot.
 Now one can avoid the poison ivy and admire the many varieties of ferns and grasses without treading on them.

 In Paget Marsh one can obtain a clear impression of how Bermuda's interior valleys looked to the first settlers before clearing began.
 The palmettos are so numerous that the ground is covered with dead leaf fronds.
 This forest of palmettos represents a climax forest, where new seedlings of the species cannot mature until the death of a mature tree allows the necessary light to reach the seedlings.